 5. Petra, Jordan

 Petra and The Treasury (seen below) is one of the highlights of Jordan.
-The famous landmark has an intricate facade which is carved into the rock face and reaches almost 40 meters high.
+The famous landmark has an intricate facade that is carved into the rock face and reaches almost 40 meters high.
 A popular way to see The Treasury is a night when the front has hundreds of candles placed, lighting up the front and creating a truly magical experience.

 6. Machu Pichu, Peru

-Located among mountains at 2,430m, Machu Pichu is the remains of a 15th-century citadel which belonged to an ancient Inca Empire.
+Located among mountains at 2,430m, Machu Pichu is the remains of a 15th-century citadel that belonged to an ancient Inca Empire.
 The landmark is now an important archaeological site and a must-visit for anyone heading to Peru.
 The site can be visited from the nearby town of Aguas Calientes as well as through tours from Cusco.

 7. Rome Colosseum, Italy

 The Colosseum in Rome is a bucket list landmark dating back to 72 AD.
 The building used to serve as an arena for gladiator fights and other activities to entertain the Roman people.
 The Colosseum has been partially destroyed but the remains can be enjoyed from the outside as well as through visits to walk around some of the internal areas.